drseergio/drseergio.github.com/source/_posts/2015-07-10-mountaineering-in-valais.markdown

 **Total time:** 9:24'38.7

+Dix served breakfast at 4 so we woke up at 3:40.
+By the fourth day I got used to waking up at 4 and going to bed at 8.
+I felt rested and fresh.
+I was also pretty certain that I handle altitude sickness pretty well.
+I felt no major headache and felt sufficiently energized.

+We left the hut in the darkness, head torches illuminating our way.
+Far away in the distance I could see groups of alpine fireflies wrestling their way up.
+They must have left the hut even earlier.
+JD forgot to take water.
+Luckily he realized it soon enough.

+The pre-dawn sky was illuminated by lightnings, another majestic spectacle of nature.
+The day started windy and cold.
+The wind on the north face of the mountain added fierceness and a hardcore atmosphere to our ascent.
+By all measures the longest and hardest day lay ahead.

+Following a long stretch of snow lay an icy surface.
+I looked at Sam to see why did he stop and what he was doing.
+It was about the time I learn what an ice screw is for.
+Sam screwed the ice screw into the surface of the ice and attached a quick-draw to it and then routed his rope through the quick-draw.
+The edifice served as a stability and safety device.
+Basically, an ice screw serves a belaying purpose and protects a climber in a case of a fall.
+As the last person in the group, JD has undone the ice screw and put it into this backpack.
+Permanently leaving expensive equipment in the ice ain't cool.

 [{% img https://farm1.staticflickr.com/524/19589486631_b2b4f9d0ea_z.jpg 640 %}](https://www.flickr.com/photos/tentaclephotos/19589486631)

 [{% img https://farm1.staticflickr.com/353/19589511721_b9bb748abb.jpg 333 %}](https://www.flickr.com/photos/tentaclephotos/19589511721) [{% img https://farm1.staticflickr.com/559/19397268730_228be73498.jpg 333 %}](https://www.flickr.com/photos/tentaclephotos/19397268730)

+We approached the rock and took off crampons.
+The final 100 or so meters involved climbing up the rock ridge.
+The experience of climbing at almost 4000 meters is very different from climbing at the gym.
+For one, the mountaineering shoes are not as responsive and trustworthy as the climbing shoes.
+Second, the backpack is heavy and restricts some of the movements.
+There were a couple of moves when we had to take the backpacks off and pass them on.

+I added a couple of scratches to my helmet as it saved my head from numerous concussions hitting the rock during some of the moves.
+What a fantastic piece of equipment a helmet is!

+The climb felt like an eternity.
+I can't say I was afraid of the heights or falling down but there were a couple of really gnarly moves when I hesitated a little.
+At 9:24 we reached Mont Blanc de Cheilon (3850m).
+Sitting on the calm south face, I ate some gummy bears and nuts to replenish my energy reserves.
+I congratulated my companions on the successful ascent.
+Despite minor annoyances we have been extremely lucky to have almost the perfect weather conditions the whole 5 days.

 [{% img https://farm4.staticflickr.com/3754/19585219335_2fe7b60b2c_c.jpg 800 %}](https://www.flickr.com/photos/tentaclephotos/19585219335)

+Going down proved to be harder than climbing up.
+My brain was really tired from finding paths between the untrustworthy rock.
+I could barely understand what I was doing.
+I felt anger and exhaustion building up.
+Hard moves were actually easier because my muscles had plenty of capacity.
+My mind was the real bottleneck.
+I was glad once the rock section was over.
+That moment I knew that it's all downhill from there.

+On the way back Sam said it would be nice to practice slides on the slope to learn to properly use an ice axe for emergency braking.
+We were away from the dangerous parts and had our crampons packed.
+I made a false move and slipped on a patch of ice.
+Before I realized I was picking up speed and sliding down.
+Instinctively, I grabbed the axe and tried to stop.
+Miraculously, I stopped just a few meters short of a fall to a large piece of rock.
+Sam and JD thought I did that intentionally.
+They thought I'm an impatient learner.
+The effective technique is to push the axe with both hands into the slope while trying to stand up.
+I accidentally slipped again so I had yet another opportunity to practice.
+I said, of course, that the second incident was absolutely intentional and totally controlled.

+We were back in the hut at 14:00.
+I felt really tired and relieved.
+We had a delicious French crouton with cheese and egg.
+It was our last day in the mountains so we hoped to take night-time photos of the starlit sky.
+Unfortunately, thunderstorms came at 20:00 and we ran out of patience to wait for the skies to clear.
+Instead, we made the best use of the dusk-lit clouds and dramatic light.

 [{% img https://farm1.staticflickr.com/343/19398682479_98312e60f3_c.jpg 800 %}](https://www.flickr.com/photos/tentaclephotos/19398682479)